 Personal Navigator: The Disney personal Navigator will be left in your stateroom on the bed each night or you can pick one up at the guest services desk.
 This is a little booklet that tells you about all of the daily activities going on.
 You may even want to bring a highlighter to highlight the activities that interest you for the day.

 Below: Personal Navigator & information left on the stateroom bed

 Personal Navigator app: Be sure to add the Disney Cruise Line, Personal Navigator app to your phone before you leave home.
 While onboard the ship, you can connect to the ship’s wi-fi (free of charge for this app) and access a calendar of events and a deck plan of the ship, as well as a feature that allows you to message other guests on your cruise Why not download the app early & use the special countdown feature to count down to your cruise?
-From personal experience, we did not have a lot of luck with this chat feature, but I’m sure that others may find it more convenient than we did.
+From personal experience, I found it difficult to hear when a message came in from the chat feature, but I’m sure that others may find it more convenient than we did.